atlassian-labs/compiled/README.md

 # @compiled/css-in-js

-> Typescript first CSS in JS library that compiles away to nothing 🔧🚧

 Inspired by the `css` prop and zero config SSR of [Emotion](https://emotion.sh), the zero runtime of [Linaria](https://linaria.now.sh), and the `styled` api from [Styled Components](https://www.styled-components.com) to create _the_ css-in-js solution for component libraries.